 What You Need To Know

-Although ants are frustrating when they invade your home or yard, ants do help the environment by acting as nature's decomposers, feeding on organic waste, insects, or dead animals.
+We offer many pest exterminator services including Ants.
+Although they are frustrating when they invade your home or yard, ants do help the environment by acting as nature's decomposers, feeding on organic waste, insects, or dead animals.
 They are social insects, which means they live in large colonies or groups and depending on the species, these colonies can consist of millions of ants.
 Ant control can be tricky, but it all comes down to proper identification followed by proven treatment measures for each specific type of ant.

 Types of Ants